PretzelBites-CS2520/FractalsProject/README.md

 ***
 ### Known Issues
 - ~~Invert button multiple times makes fractal generation noticeably slower for Mandelbrot (may not be fixable? given nature of generating)~~ Likely not fixable for now
+- (MAYBE system specific error) Color picker menu pops up when starting the program, even if the module wasn't imported